marckean/marcseparation/_docs/the_report.md

 Children's needs change with age and the father's persistent disregard of their need for age appropriate activity is unthinking and unhelpful.
 For example, taking them on a seven kilometre run.
 He needs the seven kilometre run but they do not and it is too long for an eight year old girl.
 He expected them to wait in the car for him.
 Whilst modelling regular exercise is to be applauded he can do a seven kilometre run on the five days a week that he does not have the children in contact.
 An adjustment needs to be made for their age and stage.

-Teenagers frequenlty have machinations with their friends and their friendship groups (as the father experienced himself when young).
+Teenagers frequently have machinations with their friends and their friendship groups (as the father experienced himself when young).
 He was unable to sort out his own problems and ended up leaving school early.
 He is ill equipped to assist his children through the normal problems of interpersonal relationships which will inevitably arise.

 #### The mother